uber/neuropod/docs/index.md

 ## What is Neuropod?

-Neuropod is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.
+[Neuropod](https://github.com/uber/neuropod) is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.
+Neuropod makes it easy for researchers to build models in a framework of their choosing while also simplifying productionization of these models.

 It currently supports TensorFlow, PyTorch, TorchScript, and Keras.